kumahq/kuma/docs/madr/decisions/005-policy-matching.md

 we don't rule out the possibility in the future.
 The reasons Kuma targetRef is not compatible with Gateway API:
 * Kuma "targetRef" uses own proto message, instead of reusing [PolicyTargetReference](https://github.com/kubernetes-sigs/gateway-api/blob/master/apis/v1alpha2/policy_types.go).
 * Kuma "targetRef" doesn't have `namespace` and `group` fields.
-* Kuma "targetRef" can reference objects that are not present in the store (MeshSubset, Service, ServiceSubset).
+* Kuma "targetRef" can reference objects that are not present in the store (MeshSubset, MeshService, MeshServiceSubset).
 * Kuma "targetRef" has extra field `tags`.

 Each Kuma policy has a single "TargetRef":